Epilepsy with Emergency Medication

 Our Commitment to Quality and Compliance

-This course is reviewed against updates from NICE, the Epilepsy Nurses Association, Epilepsy Action, the Resuscitation Council UK, the Care Quality Commission, and current UK legislation including the Misuse of Drugs Regulations 2001, the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, and NICE guideline NG217 (Epilepsies: diagnosis and management, updated 2024).
+This course is reviewed against updates from NICE, the Epilepsy Nurses Association, Epilepsy Action, the Resuscitation Council UK, and the Care Quality Commission, and current UK legislation, including NICE guideline NG217 (Epilepsies: diagnosis and management, updated 2024), the Misuse of Drugs Regulations 2001, and the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.

 You can read more on our Quality Assurance and Compliance page.